Guinea pigs nutrition

 - carbonated drinks,

-- jam and spoiled vegetables and fruits, which already show mold.
+- jam and spoiled vegetables and fruit that are already showing mold.

-- Hard-to-digest vegetables such as lettuce and cabbage are also not recommended, as pigs usually have a hard time digesting them.
+- Hard-to-digest vegetables such as lettuce or cabbage are also not recommended, because guinea pigs usually have major problems digesting them.

-The pig’s diet can be enriched with fresh vegetables rich in vitamins.
-Depending on the preferences of a particular pig, they may like different vegetables.
-In general, we serve pigs:
+The pig diet can be enriched with fresh vegetables rich in vitamins.
+Depending on the preferences of the individual guinea pig, it may like different vegetables.
+Generally, we serve guinea pigs:

 - carrot,